ElishaMayer/Image-Render-Engine/README.md

 4. Spot Light

 The camera is defined by a start point and a View Plane (Similar to the sensor in a camera).
-Basicly the camera sends ray through eatch pixel in the View Plane of the camera and calculates the pixels color.
+Basicly the camera sends rays through eatch pixel in its View Plane and calculates the pixels color.

 # Object Color & Material
 In order to show objects in different color and different textures, eatch object has its own color and Material.